 See more about Lorraine on Linkedin.

 Nicole Farn began working for Change for Children in 2013 after serving on the Board of Directors for three years.
-Nicole’s desire to learn more about international development took her around the world in 2009 volunteering and interning in various capacities with a number of NGO’s in Central and South America, East Africa, and Southeast Asia.
+Nicole’s desire to learn more about international development took her around the world in 2009 gaining experience with a number of NGO’s in Central and South America, East Africa, and Southeast Asia.
 Nicole has a love of writing, with a desire to share peoples’ stories, especially the stories of people who often go unheard.